 Now, the makers of a new device – currently seeking FDA clearance – claim it can predict how well men and women with androgenetic alopecia will respond to the clinically-proven treatment, minoxidil.

-Androgenetic alopecia is perhaps more commonly referred to as Male Pattern Baldness and, in women, Female Pattern Hair Loss, and minoxidil is currently the only unisex MHRA and FDA approved medication for its treatment.
+Androgenetic alopecia is perhaps more commonly referred to as Male Pattern Baldness and, in women, Female Pattern Hair Loss, and minoxidil is currently the only unisex MHRA licensed and FDA approved medication for its treatment.

 Predicting potential response to minoxidil